bruce-hill/tomo/docs/nums.md

 >> (x/y)!
 = 0 : Num

-# Assigning to a non-optional variable will do an implicit check for NONE and
+# Assigning to a non-optional variable will do an implicit check for none and
-# raise a runtime error if the value is NONE, essentially the same as an
+# raise a runtime error if the value is none, essentially the same as an
 # implicit `!`:
 x = x/y

 func doop(x:Num -> Num):
     # If a function's return type is non-optional and an optional value is
-    # used in a return statement, an implicit NONE check will be inserted and
+    # used in a return statement, an implicit none check will be inserted and
-    # will error if the value is NONE:
+    # will error if the value is none:
     return x / 2

-# Function arguments are also implicitly checked for NONE if the given value
+# Function arguments are also implicitly checked for none if the given value
 # is optional and the function needs a non-optional value:
 >> doop(x/y)
 = 0 : Num